saeidamini/IoTWatcher/README.md

-# Simple API using Go
+# IoTWatcher
+IoTWatcher simplifies the process of tracking device health and identifying potential issues.
+Operators can quickly retrieve logs for specific device states, enabling proactive maintenance and minimizing downtime.
+Supervisors can easily monitor escalated logs, facilitating efficient resource allocation and timely issue resolution.

-Here is a simple RESTful API using Go, Serverless, AWS API Gateway, Lambda, and DynamoDB.
+IoTWatcher is a powerful and scalable application built using Go, Serverless, AWS API Gateway, Lambda, and DynamoDB.
+It is designed to streamline the monitoring and management of IoT devices in smart factory environments.

+Note: This app is actively still in development mode.

 ## Highlights features
 - Follow Clean Architecture discipline for code structure and naming.